Thursday, 28 November 2013

 'a craggy road for rambling: a continual allusion in the book to the song which ends with: the rocky road to Dublin.
 The reflection: Nor yet...appearing in the sky under the aspect of the Milky Way; the milky road to Juno' '

-'dell, a wooded valley: the race over hill and dale that makes the very rhythm of the sentence.'
+'dell, a wooded valley: the race over hill and dale that creates the rhythm of the sentence.'

 'The Rocky Road to Dublin' is sung here by Luke Kelly of the Dubliners and here, by Shane MacGowan of my favourite band, The Pogues.